Anita Harris: Television, stage and film career

 From the early 1970s, Harris toured in several editions of her one-woman stage show which, as Anita Harris in the Act!, was broadcast in 1981.
 It was essentially a recording of her performance at the Talk of the Town.
-In 1982 she was named Concert Cabaret Performer of the Year by the Variety Club of Great Britain.
+In 1982, she was named Concert Cabaret Performer of the Year by the Variety Club of Great Britain.
 Whilst a frequent star of pantomime over the years, she made a debut in legitimate theatre in 1986 when she assumed the role of Grizabella in the West End production of Cats for a two-year tenure, with subsequent credits including Bell, Book and Candle, Deathtrap, Seven Deadly Sins Four Deadly Sinners, Verdict and the stage dramatisations of House of Stairs and My Cousin Rachel.
-Additionally she co-starred with Alex Ferns, Will Thorp, Colin Baker and Leah Bracknell in the UK tour of the stage adaptation of Strangers on a Train in 2006.
+Additionally, she co-starred with Alex Ferns, Will Thorp, Colin Baker and Leah Bracknell in the UK tour of the stage adaptation of Strangers on a Train in 2006.
 She portrayed Gertrude Lawrence in G and I at the New End Theatre in the spring of 2009.
-In 2010 she starred with Brian Capron in the UK national tour of Stepping Out; having previously played the leading role of Mavis, she now took on the role of Vera.
+In 2010 she starred with Brian Capron in the UK national tour of Stepping Out; having previously played the leading role of Mavis, she now took on the part of Vera.
 She toured with a new one-woman stage show: An Intimate Evening With Anita Harris in 2013 and appeared in a production of the Emlyn Williams play A Murder Has Been Arranged at the Grand Theatre, Wolverhampton, in July 2013 and at Malvern Festival Theatre in August of that year.

-In 2014, Harris appeared in a lead guest role in the prime-time BBC drama, Casualty.
+In 2014, Harris appeared in a guest role in the BBC drama, Casualty.
 She continues to perform with her band around the country, including at the Royal Albert Hall, London.
-She performed in pantomime over Christmas 2014-15 by appearing as the wicked Baroness in a production of Cinderella at the Grand Opera House in York.
+She performed in pantomime over Christmas 2014–15, appearing as the wicked Baroness in a production of Cinderella at the Grand Opera House in York.
 "I've played Aladdin, Jack and Dick Whittington and Robinson Crusoe.
 I've loved playing principal boy and I'm sorry that boys are now playing that role", she told a York press meeting at the time.

-During 2016, Harris toured with her show across the UK, An Evening with Anita Harris.
-With musical accompaniment, she revealed anecdotes from her life in showbusiness, the people she has met and the places she has been.
-She appeared in ITV's Last Laugh in Vegas, and was a contestant in the BBC's Celebrity MasterChef 2018.
+During 2016, Harris toured with her show, An Evening with Anita Harris, across the UK.
+With musical accompaniment, she shared anecdotes from her life in showbusiness, the people she has met and the places she has been.
+She also appeared in ITV's Last Laugh in Vegas, and was a contestant in the BBC's Celebrity MasterChef 2018.

-In 2019, Harris guest starred in the first episode of Series 20 of Midsomer Murders’ entitled "The Ghost of Causton Abbey" as Irene Taylor, an accomplice to the killer.
+In 2019, Harris guest starred in the first episode of Series 20 of Midsomer Murders, entitled "The Ghost of Causton Abbey" as Irene Taylor, an accomplice to the killer.
 She guest starred as a medium called Shyanna in an episode of EastEnders which aired in August 2019.

-Harris starred in the UK Tour of Cabaret, alongside John Partridge, from August 2019 to early 2020.
+Harris starred in the UK tour of Cabaret, alongside John Partridge, from August 2019 to early 2020.